digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 ## Plug
 The standard speakers used in the AU Falcon are known as a 250 Series Quick Connect 2-way connector.
 They are easy enough to identify as they have a T-shaped housing on them.
 There are many manufacturers for these connectors, and such it should be relatively trivial to find one from an Automotive Shop.

-Note that the Loom end connector is the female connector housing and that the factory speakers were fitted with male connector housings.
+Note that the Loom end connector is the female terminal housing and that the factory speakers were fitted with male terminal housings.

 ![Narva Quick Connect 2 way connector set](./2-way-speaker-connector.png)

-> Picture taken from [Narva](../../Credits.md#sources) product page for a pack of both 1 male connector housing (left) and one female connector housing (right) (product code 56272BL)
+> Picture taken from [Narva](../../Credits.md#sources) product page for a pack of both 1 male terminal housing (left) and one female terminal housing (right) (product code 56272BL)

 ## Further information